juanescorreap/holbertonschool-web_react/0x09-react_redux_reducer_selector/README.md

-# 0x08.
-React Redux action creator+normalizr
+# 0x09.
+React Redux reducer+selector

 Project developed by Juan Esteban Correa Pérez as part of the Web Stack specialization program at Holberton School.